tskit-dev/msprime/docs/pedigrees.md

 individual 0 (``child``), and these are both at time 0.

-The individual table also includes the original string ``file_id`` as metadata to faciliate joining with existing data sources.
+The individual table also includes the original string ``file_id`` as metadata to facilitate joining with existing data sources.
 We can access these IDs as follows:

 ```{code-cell}